 Based on early post-outbreak work by Fogarty's Dr. Mark Miller and colleagues, Sebelius acknowledged that "young people have been disproportionately impacted by this virus."

-In a New England Journal of Medicine article Miller and co-authors reported that in the new epidemic that first appeared this spring in Mexico "sharp increases were noted in the infection and mortality rates of people age 5 to 59, who represented 87 percent of deaths, compared to 17 percent during the past three normal flu seasons in Mexico."
+New England Journal of Medicine article Miller and co-authors reported that in the new epidemic that first appeared this spring in Mexico "sharp increases were noted in the infection and mortality rates of people age 5 to 59, who represented 87 percent of deaths, compared to 17 percent during the past three normal flu seasons in Mexico."